vitessio/website/content/en/docs/19.0/reference/compatibility/mysql-compatibility.md

 A similar effect can be achieved by using a database name like `mykeyspace:-80@rdonly` in your MySQL application client connection string.

 ### Common Table Expressions
-Vitess does not yet support recursive CTEs.
+Vitess supports Non-recursive CTEs with the limitation that CTE aliases cannot be the same as a base table used in the CTE.
-Non-recursive CTEs are supported, with the limitation that CTE aliases cannot be the same as a base table used in the CTE.
+Currently, Vitess does not have support for recursive CTEs.

 ### Window Functions
 Vitess does not yet support Window Functions.